Nikolai Ugozhaev

-Nikolai Mikhailovich Ugozhaev (Russian: Николай Михайлович Угожаев, born 15 June 2006) is a Russian figure skater.
+Nikolai Mikhailovich Ugozhaev (Russian: Николай Михайлович Угожаев, born 15 June 2006) is a Russian figure skater who currently competes as an Individual Neutral Athlete.
 He is the 2024 Cup of Russia stage in Krasnoyarsk champion, 2025 Russian Jumping Championship champion, 2022 Russian Junior Championship silver medalist, 2024 Final Cup of Russia juniors bronze medalist.

 Personal life

-Ugozhaev was born on 11 April 2006 in Novosibirsk, Russia.
+Ugozhaev was born on 15 June 2006 in Novosibirsk, Russia.
 His grandfather, Vladimir Ugozhaev, is a physicist.
 He invented rotationally tunable double-beam interferometer.

 Nikolai's height is 183 cm.

 Career

 Early years

 Ugozhaev started figure skating at the age of 4.
 His first coach was Marina Yazovtseva.
 At the age of 10, Nikolai moved to St. Petersburg.
 Veronika Daineko became his coach at the skating club Star Ice.
 In 2017, Ugozhaev and Daineko moved to FS Sport Club of Tamara Moskvina.
 Later, Ugozhaev moved to coach Dmitri Khromin at the same club.

 2018–2019 season

 In the 2018–19 season, Ugozhaev made his debut at the Russian Junior Cup stages and took 6th and 9th places.
 This result did not allow to qualify for the Russian Junior Championship and the Russian Junior Cup Final.